UPDATE: Regional Trade Agreements in Africa – A Historical and Bibliographic Account of ECOWAS and CEMAC

-The treaty establishing the ECOWAS [vi] was signed in Lagos, Nigeria on May 28 th 1975 by the Heads of States and Government of 14 West African nations, namely Benin, Burkina Faso, Cote d’Ivoire, Gambia, Ghana, Guinea, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone and Togo.
+The treaty establishing the ECOWAS was signed in Lagos, Nigeria on May 28th, 1975 by the heads of state and governments of 14 West African nations, namely Benin, Burkina Faso, Cote d’Ivoire, Gambia, Ghana, Guinea, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone and Togo.
 Guinea Bissau acceded to the Treaty later in 1975.
-In 1979, Cape Verde became the 16 th member nation.
+In 1979, Cape Verde became the 16th member nation.
 In 2002, Mauritania, an original member nation, formally withdrew its membership in the organization.
-In accordance with the terms of the treaty, the treaty came into force in June 1975 with the ratification by seven states. [vii]
+In accordance with the terms of the treaty, the treaty came into force in June 1975 with the ratification by seven states.

 Article 2(1) of the 1975 Treaty described the aims of the Community as follows:

-Article 2(2) of this Treaty explains that the Community shall by stages ensure (emphasis mine):
+Article 2(2) of this Treaty explains that the Community shall by stages ensure (emphasis added):

 - “(a) the elimination as between the Member States of customs duties and other charges of equivalent effect in respect of the importation and exportation of goods;

 - (b) the abolition of quantitative and administrative restrictions on trade among the Member States;

 - (c) the establishment of a common customs tariff and a common commercial policy towards third countries;

 - (d) the abolition as between the Member States of the obstacles to the free movement of persons, services and capital;

 - (e) the harmonization of the agricultural policies and the promotion of common projects in the Member States, notably in the fields of marketing, research and afro-industrial enterprises;